gagolews/SugenoIntegralFitting/README.md

 ================================

-Marek Gagolewski, Simon James, and Gleb Beliakov, *Supervised Learning to Aggregate Data with the Sugeno Integral*, 2018.
+Marek Gagolewski, Simon James, and Gleb Beliakov, Supervised Learning to Aggregate Data with the Sugeno Integral, *IEEE Transactions on Fuzzy Systems, to appear*, 2019.

 A Cython implementation of the exact branch-refine-and-bound-type algorithm for fitting Sugeno integrals with respect to symmetric capacities